TYPICAL VENTURE SUPPLY CHAIN PROCESS

 NCOC's procurement activities are ethical, fair, transparent and non-discriminatory, in accordance with the NCOC Code of ethics and in compliance with all applicable legislation and the PSA: a selective competitive tendering method is adopted in reaching a contract award decision, treating tenderers with absolute fairness and maintaining confidentiality.

-The Prequalification process executed by individual agents aims at populating the NCOC Vendors List (containing details of each supplier who has been evaluated against the requirements associated to an NCOC commodity class) who can then be considered for participation in tenders.
+The Prequalification process executed by Vendor Qualification & Market Intelligence department that aims to populate NCOC Vendors List (containing details of each supplier who has been evaluated against the requirements associated to an NCOC commodity class) that can be considered for participation in tenders.

 Market Intelligence - NCOC is committed to identifying vendors that can be potentially involved in its business.
-Vendors can be contacted by the Agents directly or through a vendor's self-request.
-If you want to provide NCOC with general information about your business, please fill the form at the and the top of this page.
+Vendors can be contacted by the NCOC directly or through a vendor's self-request.
+If you want to provide NCOC with general information about your business, please complete registration and fill the form in Online Vendor Cabinet by following the

-In case potential user decides to move a vendor from the Market Information Database to its Vendor List, a qualification process will be started and the vendor will be assigned to specific Supplier Quality Engineer (SQE).
+In case Company decides to move a vendor from the Market Information Database to its Vendor List, a qualification process will be started and the vendor will be assigned to specific Supplier Quality Engineer (SQE).

 The SQE will contact, guide and assist the vendor through the qualification process from start to end.

-During this phase, the vendor is required to provide the CH with all requested, relevant and necessary information.
+During this phase, the vendor is required to provide the Engineer with all requested, relevant and necessary information.
 Failure to provide this information may result in the process being cancelled.
+For all questions regarding the registration or prequalification process, please contact

 Vendor evaluation - this phase aims at assessing vendor capabilities and compliance with NCOC prequalification criteria and against a specified commodity class.